floscodes/zerve/README.md

 }
 ```

-### Request
+## Request

-This is the Request sent by the client.
+This represents the Request sent by the client.
 ```zig
 pub const Request = struct {
     /// The Request Method, e.g. "GET"